 If you’re want to try this not-so-new makeup trend, check out this baking makeup tutorial infographic below!
 Save it, pin it or bookmark this page for future reference!

 Would you give this baking 101 makeup tutorial a try?
-Tell us all about your thoughts and technique for it in the comments section below!
+Sound off in the comments